2017 JHPS Gardens Limited. All rights reserved.

 3.2.
 A Purchase Order shall only be deemed to be accepted when the Supplier issues written acceptance of the Purchase Order at which point and on which date the Agreement shall come into existence.

 3.3.
-Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 20 working days from its date of issue.
+Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 14 days from its date of issue.

 3.4.
 Unless verbal or telephone Purchase Orders and any variations to Purchase Orders are confirmed in writing by the Customer the Supplier shall not be responsible for errors or subsequent misunderstandings.